 One of the worse things you can ever experience as a welder is burning your eyes.
 This recently happened to me and it was extremely painful.

 To get an idea of what this feels like if you’ve ever gotten even just one spec of dust in your eyes you know how annoying that can be.
-But flash burned eyes feel like someone just dumped hot sand in your eyes.
+But flash-burned eyes feel like someone just dumped hot sand in your eyes.

-So how do you treat welder’s eye?
-In most cases, welder’s eye usually lasts one night but in serious cases, it can last a few days.
+So how do you treat a welder’s eye?
+In most cases, a welder’s eye usually lasts one night but in serious cases, it can last a few days.
 You may want to seek medical attention or talk to your doctor.
 In most cases, a cold rag and eye drops will curb the pain enough till your eyes heal.

-Overall this is one of the most common problems that welders face when it comes to their safety is welder’s eye or welders flash burn.
+Overall this is one of the most common problems that welders face when it comes to their safety is welder’s eye or welder flash burn.
 This is also known as arc eye.
 This guide will address what this problem is and how you can prevent it, or treat it if it happens to you.

 What is welding flash burn?

 A flash burn is when your cornea gets inflamed.
 It is very painful because it pertains to the clear layer of tissue that covers the front of your eye.
-Flash burns occur when you end up exposing your eye to the ultraviolet (UV) light in all its brightness.
+Flash burns occur when you end up exposing your eye to ultraviolet (UV) light in all its brightness.

-Any type of UV light can cause this flash burn, but the most common source is from welding torches.
+Any type of UV light can cause this flash burn, but the most common source is welding torches.
 This is why the flash burn is frequently referred to as welders flash or arc eye.

 These burns are about the same experience as getting a sunburn on your eye instead of your skin.
 It can even affect both eyes.
 The good news is that your cornea is self-repairing, and will heal within a couple of days.
 Usually, it will not even leave a scar.